15 Famous Churches in Barcelona Spain You Must Visit

 Fun fact: 13 white geese live in the cloister (courtyard), honoring Saint Eulalia’s age when she became a martyr.

-For an extra treat, head to the rooftop for panoramic city views.
-And exploring the crypt of Saint Eulalia is a must—it’s steeped in history.
+You can head to the rooftop for panoramic city views or explore the crypt of Saint Eulalia inside.

 3. Basilica de Santa Maria del Mar